 This statute also covers theft of rental vehicles by people who violate the rental agreement and fail to return the vehicle within 72 hours of a written demand.

-This is another commonly charged theft in Nebraska.
+This is another commonly charged theft in Fremont, Nebraska.
 When most people think of shoplifting, their first thought is of someone slipping a product into their purse or their pockets and trying to sneak out the door.
 However, the shoplifting statute in Nebraska covers a range of different techniques and methods that can be used by a person who is trying to take items from a store for their personal benefit.

 The first and main line of the statute reads as follows: